KTTfx/DCIT_205_IA/README.md

 Testimonials: The testimonials section displays quotes from current students and alumni about their experiences in the department.

-Footer: The footer contains copyright information and links to social media pages.
+Footer: The footer contains copyright information.
-CSS and JavaScript

 The website uses CSS to style the HTML elements and JavaScript to add interactive features, such as the testimonials carousel.